voltura/WeekNumber/README.md

       - **Use silent notifications** - _If ticked, any notifications for this application will not trigger system sounds to be played_
    - **Use small / large taskbar buttons** - _Toogles Windows taskbar size and also adjusts the application icon resolution to match.
 Having trouble seeing the week number?
 Try using large taskbar buttons_
-   - **Calendar** - _Calendar rules used by the application (per default the application uses the systems regional settings to figure this out, but it can be manually overridden here)_
+   - **Calendar** - _Calendar rules used by the application; per default the application uses the systems regional settings to figure this out, but it can be manually overridden here_
      - **First Day Of Week** - _Calendar rule, select what day a week starts on_
      - **Calendar week rule** - _Additional calendar rule that tells what rule is used for the first week of a year_
    - **Icon** - _Application icon settings_
-     - **Icon colors** - _Allows user to change icon background and text (foreground) color or reset colors used back to default in sub-menus_
+     - **Icon colors** - _Allows user to change icon background and foreground color or reset colors used back to default in sub-menus_
      - **Icon resolution** - _Possibility to tweak the WeekNumber icon resolution, if the icon is fuzzy setting a higher or lower resolution can help with apperance_
      - **Graphics settings** - _Possibility to tweak icon graphics settings used by the application when drawing the week number icon_
        - **Smoothing mode**
        - **Compositing Quality**
        - **Interpolation Mode**
        - **Text Contrast**
-     - **Save icon...** - _Lets user save the current WeekNumber icon displayed to a .ico file_
+     - **Save icon...** - _Saves the current WeekNumber icon displayed to a .ico file_
-- **Get week number for date...** - _Get week number for specified date (shows form where date can be entered)_
+- **Get week number for date...** - _Get week number for specified date_

   <img src="https://user-images.githubusercontent.com/2292809/120942749-3a442e00-c72b-11eb-8b16-88fcbfe756f1.png" width="400">
 - **Exit WeekNumber** - _Closes the application.
 Start it again from the Windows Start Menu_

 ## Donations
-*- WeekNumber is completely free and open source!
+*- WeekNumber is completely free and open source.
 Donations are very much appreciated!*

 [![Donate](https://img.shields.io/badge/donate_via-paypal_or_card-blue)](https://www.paypal.com/donate?hosted_button_id=7PN65YXN64DBG) __⟵__ _**Press here to donate!**_